 Hyaluronic acid is an important component of the intercellular matrix of the human body and can perform the physiological functions of water retention, maintenance of the extracellular space, and regulation of osmotic pressure.
 Because hyaluronic acid itself contains a large number of carboxyl and hydroxyl groups, it can combine with a large amount of water to play a stable role in water retention.
 Moreover, the intermolecular polymerization of hyaluronic acid itself forms a complex mesh structure, which makes hyaluronic acid more elastic, so it can serve as a good protective barrier for the skin.
-In addition to this, hyaluronic acid itself also has the function of regulating inflammatory factors, promoting cell growth, differentiation and reconstruction, promoting cell proliferation and differentiation, and scavenging free radicals.
+In addition to this, hyaluronic acid itself also has the function of regulating inflammatory factors, promoting cell growth, differentiation, and reconstruction, promoting cell proliferation and differentiation, and scavenging free radicals.

-There are many reasons for this situation, chemical factors such as excessive cleaning, excessive skin care, excessive makeup, environmental factors such as drastic temperature changes, wind, and sun, plus many people’s work and rest habits are not very healthy.
+There are many reasons for this situation, chemical factors such as excessive cleaning, excessive skin care, and excessive makeup, environmental factors such as drastic temperature changes, wind, and sun, plus many people’s work and rest habits are not very healthy.

 Although the human body can synthesize hyaluronic acid to form a skin barrier, multiple factors can cause the body’s hyaluronic acid to be insufficient to meet the skin’s needs, so in this case, replenishing hyaluronic acid is inevitable.